Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 In addition to the above requirements for purity and fineness, IRA-eligible gold must meet these additional requirements:

 - A refiner, assayer, or manufacturer accredited or certified by NYMEX, COMEX, NYSE/Liffe, LME, LBMA, LPPM, TOCOM, ISO 9000, or a national government mint must produce coins, bars, and rounds.

-- “Proof” coins must be in very good condition, in complete original mint packaging, together with the appropriate certificate of authenticity from the original mint/manufacturer.
+- “Proof” coins must be in excellent condition, in complete original mint packaging, and have the appropriate certificate of authenticity from the original mint/manufacturer.
 (Most experts recommend avoiding proof coins for your IRA investment portfolio and routing IRA account funds into straight bullion issues instead.
-See the section below on common gold IRA mistakes.
+See the section below on standard gold IRA mistakes.

 - Small bullion bars (except for 400-ounce gold, 100-ounce gold, 1,000-ounce silver, 50-ounce platinum, and 100-ounce palladium bars) must be manufactured to exact weight specifications.